Healing takes many forms, from physical to emotional to spiritual, and from the individual to the collective.

 In our own ways, each of us is looking for healing.
 We might call that a quest for meaning, or wholeness, or connection; it might be a spiritual path or searching for our place in the world.
 Yet all of these are simply other facets of healing and the process of finding our own light, along with the gift we have to offer.

-In River’s words: “I used to feel that our sexual orientation and ‘gayness’ was a relatively unimportant aspect of sacred masculinity and soul.
-I still hold that to be essentially true, but I have come to believe that gay men hold a unique role in collectively healing and evolving the masculine.
+“I used to feel that our sexual orientation and ‘gayness’ was a relatively unimportant aspect of sacred masculinity and soul.
+I still hold that to be essentially true, yet I have come to believe that gay men hold a unique role in collectively healing and evolving the masculine.
 This does not make us special, more advanced, or enlightened; it merely means that we have something of tremendous value to offer to the larger story.

-C.G.
+Pioneer of psychology, C.G.
 Jung stated that archetypes reappear when they are needed.
-The Sacred Masculine is a powerful, healing force now reemerging to help us set things right in a world gone far off its center axis, and we are each called to help embody that restorative energy — reimagining, reenvisioning, and recreating our very connection with the web of life in which we are all connected.
+The Sacred Masculine is a powerful, healing force now reemerging to help us set things right in a world gone far off its center axis, and we are each called to help embody that restorative energy—reimagining, reenvisioning, and recreating our very connection with the web of life in which we are all connected.